 And the Center has two great FREE events to help you see eagles.

-Birds of Winter: Raptor Reality! is offered from January 3, 10, 17, 24, 31 and February 7 from 10am-2pm.
-World Bird Sanctuary experts will be on hand with a rehabilitated raptor to do demonstrations.
-Note: while the program does not feature an eagle–the raptor could be an owl, hawk or falcon–visitors can learn more about eagle-watching and use the high-powered spotting scopes to view eagles in their natural habitat from the center.
+Raptor Saturdays is offered from January 12, 19, 26, and February 2 from 10am-2pm.
+See live raptors, owl, falcon or hawk up close presented by Treehouse Wildlife Center.
+View eagles, other raptors, Trumpeter Swans and other wiaterfowl from the warm and welcoming confines of the Audubon Center at Riverlands!
+Visitors can learn more about eagle-watching and use the high-powered spotting scopes to view eagles in their natural habitat from the center.
 Staff and volunteers will be on site to help visitors and answer questions.

-Birds of Winter: Eagle Watch! is another exciting opportunity to see our national bird in its own environs.
-The program is offered January 4, 11, 18, 25 and February 1 &8 from 10am-2pm.
-Visitors are guaranteed to see at least one eagle, up close and personal because World Bird Sanctuary experts will do a meet-and-greet with their eagles.
-Visitors also have opportunities to learn more about eagles and their habits.
+Eagle Sundays is another exciting opportunity to see our national bird in its own environs.
+The program is offered January 6, 13, 20, 27 and February 3 from 10am-2pm.
+Visitors can see a live Bald Eagle up close presented by World Bird Sanctuary!
+See eagles, other raptors, Trumpeter Swans and other waterfowl in the wild at Riverlands from the warm, welcoming confines of the Audubon Center at Riverlands!
+Discover, learn and have fun!
 Again, high-powered scopes will be available for use and staff and volunteers will be on hand to assist and answer questions.

 Audubon Center at Riverlands is at 301 Riverlands Way inside the Riverlands Migratory Bird Sanctuary in West Alton, MO.
 The center is just 30 minutes north of downtown St. Louis.